trunk-io/docs/check/configuration/supported/svgo.md

 # SVGO

-SVGO is a linter for nodejs.
+SVGO is a linter for SVG.

 You can enable the SVGO plugin with